Supreme Court of India: Interesting and Unknown Facts

 10. Do you know that the first woman Judge and the first woman SC Judge of India were from the literate state Kerala?
 The first one was Ms. Anna Chandy who joined Law School in 1927 and joined Bar in 1929.
 She became first Grade Zila Munsif in 1937 and the first District Judge in 1948.
 Also probably she was the second woman in the world to become a Kerala High Court Judge in 1959.
 Second one was Fatima Beevi.

 11. The first woman judge of SC of India and also in Asia was the Fathima Beevi who was appointed to Supreme Court in 1959.

-12. Supreme Court of India since Feb 2009 has the strength of 31 judges including Chief Justice.
+12. Currently, the strength of the judges of Supreme Court of India is 34 including Chief Justice of India.
+Since February 2009, the strength of the judges was 31 including Chief Justice of India.
 Important is that the original constitution had fixed the strength at 8 and left it to parliament to increase the number of judges as when needed.
 In 1960 it increased to 11, in 1968 to 14, in 1978 to 18, in 1986 to 26 and in 2009 to 31.

 13. The design of the Court’s seal is reproduced from the wheel that appears on the abacus of the Sarnath Lion capital of Ashoka with 24 spokes.

 14. Do you know that how the Judges of Supreme Court are appointed?

 Source: www.livelaw.in.com (Supreme Court Judges up to 2022)

 Judges of the Supreme Court is appointed by the President after consultation with the judges of the Supreme Court and High Courts in states according to article 124(2).